victorduartewz/victorduartewz/README.md

 <h3 align="left">Hi 👋!
-My name is Victor Duarte and I'm a FullStack Developer from Brazil, Minas Gerais.</h3>
+My name is Victor Duarte and I am a Software Engineer | Uniube © Student of Systems Analysis and Development, I live in Brazil, Minas Gerais.</h3>

 ###